adorsys/didcomm-mediator-rs/did-endpoint/README.md

 The `did-endpoint` is a robust, flexible, and extendable framework for managing Decentralized Identifiers (DIDs)

 ## Purpose
-The did-endpoint aims to simplify the management of DIDs by providing a centralized service that supports multiple DID methods
+The DID endpoint aims to simplify the management of Decentralized Identifiers (DIDs) by providing a decentralized service that supports multiple DID methods.

 ## Features
 - **Turns an HTTP(S) URL into a did:web id:**